stac-extensions/card4l/README.md

 ## Disclaimer

 The extensions are not officially approved by CEOS, but there's a desire to get CEOS approval.
+Nevertheless, the SAR extensions have been discussed in-depth with the corresponding CEOS working group.
+Unfortunately, we did not find anyone at CEOS to discuss the Optical extensions with.
-Also, the STAC extensions don't allow to fulfill 100% target compliance (but most of it), but they surely allow to be 100% threshold compliant.
+The STAC extensions don't allow to fulfill 100% target compliance (but most of it), but they surely allow to be 100% threshold compliant.

 The extensions were written as part of the project [openEO Platform](https://platform.openeo.org)